 Primary care healthcare professional training

 Education/training– Cogora have been commissioned to deliver two tailored educational modules about Identifying and Managing Uncontrolled Asthma and Management of Non-Adherence.
-The Asthma Biologics Training Package will consist of two e-learning modules, two podcasts and a series of three life webinars.
-To be launched soon!
+The resources being developed include:

 Primary care healthcare professional resources

 NHSBSA prednisolone dashboard and linked patient identification process – Can be used by primary care networks or practice pharmacists to identify individual patients prescribed an inhaler and on high prednisolone doses.
 Please get in touch with your local AHSN lead for further details and discuss potential opportunities for improvement.

 Respiratory structured medication review template – A template to support primary care clinicians carry out a comprehensive respiratory medication review and for this review to be integrated into a patient’s medical record.
 Please get in touch with your local AHSN lead for further details and discuss potential opportunities for improvement.

 Refer ID – Asthma Referral Identifier– For users of GP notebook a useful referral decision tool has been developed by Astrazeneca based on Global Initiative for Asthma (GINA) Global Strategy for Asthma Management Prevention 2020.